How to give a house cleaning estimate: House cleaning estimate form

 An essential part of house cleaning estimates forms, adding your markup is how you make a profit on your jobs.
 The markup you add depends on how much you want to make from each job and the going rate for cleaning services in your area.

-When you first start out, you may find that your markup is either too high or not high enough.
+Based on our observations, when you first start out, you’ll likely find that your markup is either too high or not high enough.
 Don’t be afraid to adjust it to make sure that you are always making a profit.

 These steps will help you create accurate quotes for your customers every time.
 But before providing estimates to potential customers, you need to know your expenses.